(1) You lose you win

 She sighs in the front seat twirling her hair, and keeping her head down.

 “I miss mom.”

 My heart nearly cracks at the soft sob that follows her words, and I hold her hand tightly.

 Our mother died on Remi’s 6th birthday, while she was driving quickly to the supermarket to buy her a birthday cake before she woke up.
 A drunk driver smashed into her car, and... and that was the worst day of our lives.
-Our father James Williams, or also known as Father Williams in the catholic church, still struggles with her death, and a part of him died with Sarah, my mother.
+Our father James Williams, or also known as pastor Williams in the Baptist church, still struggles with her death, and a part of him died with Sarah, my mother.